Usbac/borealis/docs/en/types.md

 ## Object

-Objects work pretty much like arrays but can have common declarations and statements in its body, and its properties can be private.
+Objects work pretty much like arrays, with the difference that they can have common declarations and statements in its body, and its properties can be private.

 They can be created with the syntax `obj { }`.